Mike Monroney: Senate

 In 1950, Monroney challenged incumbent Elmer Thomas for the Democratic Party nomination to the U.S. Senate.
 Thomas had been politically powerful since Oklahoma was granted statehood, and was expected to win his fifth term in the Senate.
 Monroney upset him in the primary.
 The Republicans had already nominated Rev. W. H. "Bill" Alexander, pastor of Oklahoma City's First Christian Church.
 Monroney also won the general election.
 He served in that position until 1969, when he lost the seat to Henry Bellmon, formerly Republican Governor of Oklahoma.

 Monroney was considered as a running mate for Illinois Governor Adlai Stevenson in 1952, but was rejected for his lack of national recognition.

 As a Senator, he sponsored the Automobile Information Disclosure Act of 1958.
 The law required that all new automobiles carry a sticker on a window containing important information about the vehicle.
 That sticker is commonly known as a "Monroney sticker".
 After the war there were many more Americans who wanted cars than there were cars and he saw that there was a need for consumer protection for the returning veterans.

-As chairman of the Aviation Subcommittee of the Senate Commerce Committee, Monroney wrote and sponsored the Federal Aviation Act of 1958 that created the Federal Aviation Administration, to improve aviation safety and achieve better coordination of air traffic in the aftermath of several deadly air crashes.
+As chairman of the Aviation Subcommittee of the Senate Commerce Committee, Monroney wrote and sponsored the Federal Aviation Act of 1958 that created the Federal Aviation Agency, to improve aviation safety and achieve better coordination of air traffic in the aftermath of several deadly air crashes.
 All private planes in the United States are registered at the Mike Monroney Aeronautical Center in Oklahoma City.
 Air traffic controllers are also trained there.
 As a result of Monroney's contributions to aviation, he was known as "Mr. Aviation" in the Senate.

 In 1958, Monroney was the supporter of a soft loan fund in the World Bank which later became the International Development Association.
 In 1961, he was awarded the Wright Brothers Memorial Trophy by the National Aeronautics Association and in 1964 he received the first Tony Jannus Award for his distinguished contributions to the commercial aviation industry.

 Monroney seemed unafraid of political controversies.
 Senator Joseph McCarthy, a Republican from Wisconsin, was riding high in the Senate, and had become notorious for intimidating his opponents as enemies of the United States.
 Monroney and McCarthy clashed more than once in open debate.
 He played a part in having the Senate censure McCarthy for his extremist tactics.
 Monroney also risked losing his seat in 1956, when he refused to sign the Southern Manifesto that urged resistance to school desegregation.
 He voted for the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

 He was voted by the Senate pages as "the nicest Senator."
 He lost reelection after thirty years of Congressional service in 1968 to former Republican Governor Henry Bellmon, who benefited from the coattails of the election of Richard M. Nixon as president.